 Click the orange button to the right to learn more about what you can start doing today.

 The blog from the New York Times written by Teresa Brown R.N. linked below summarizes the debate between aggressive multiple myeloma chemotherapy and less aggressive integrative or complementary treatments for multiple myeloma.

 Teresa Brown’s views speak of the horrors of Allogeneic Hematopoietic stem cell transplantation– how the pain, suffering and mortality rates are worth the fact that the procedure sometimes cures myeloma patients.
 More patients die from an allo SCT than are cured…

 How many newly diagnosed myeloma patients reading this would undergo an allogeneic transplant if your oncologist showed you how to manage your myeloma without high-dose chemotherapy, with few or no side effects, for the next 15 years?
-I have been a mm survivor for 25 years, the past 20 of which have been in complete remission.

 But don’t take my word for it.
 Consult with Dr. Brian Durie or Dr. James Berenson- both myeloma specialists.
 Read the studies on thalidomide, revlimid and velcade and then search for the information on the PeopleBeatingCancer.org site about antioxidant supplementation during chemotherapy and/or radiation to both increase the efficacy of chemo and reduce its toxicity reducing the severity of side effects.

-The patient that Nurse Brown refers to is a 30 year old male with multiple myeloma, an incurable blood cancer.
+The patient that Nurse Brown refers to is a 30-year old male with multiple myeloma, an incurable blood cancer.
 Nurse Brown represents what happens to a multiple myeloma patient undergoing an allogeneic bone marrow transplant.

 To learn more about integrative cancer therapies scroll down to the bottom of the page and post a comment or ask a question.